Daniel Jones (phonetician): Biography

-With the passing years, the accuracy of many of Jones's statements on vowels has come increasingly under question, and most linguists now consider that the vowel quadrilateral must be viewed as a way of representing auditory space in visual form, rather than the tightly defined articulatory scheme envisaged by Jones.
-Nevertheless, the International Phonetic Association still uses a version of Jones's model, and includes a Jones-type vowel diagram on its influential International Phonetic Alphabet leaflet contained in the "Handbook of the International Association".
+In recent years the accuracy of many of Jones's statements on vowels has come increasingly under question.
+Most linguists now consider that the vowel quadrilateral must be viewed as a way of representing auditory space in visual form, rather than the tightly defined articulatory scheme envisaged by Jones.
+Nevertheless the International Phonetic Association still uses a version of Jones's model, and includes a Jones-type vowel diagram on its influential International Phonetic Alphabet leaflet contained in the "Handbook of the International Association".
 Many phoneticians (especially those trained in the British school) resort to it constantly as a quick and convenient form of reference.

 Although Jones is especially remembered for his work on the phonetics and phonology of English, he ranged far more widely.
 He produced phonetic/phonological treatments which were masterly for their time on the sound systems of Cantonese, Tswana (Sechuana as it was then known), Sinhalese, and Russian.
 He was the first phonetician to produce, in his "Sechuana Reader", a competent description of an African tone language, including the concept of downstep.
 Jones helped develop new alphabets for African languages, and suggested systems of romanisation for Indian languages and Japanese.
 He also busied himself with support for revised spelling for English through the Simplified Spelling Society.

 Apart from his own vast array of published work, Jones acted as mentor to numerous scholars who later went on to become famous linguists in their own right.
 These included such names as Lilias Armstrong, Harold Palmer, Ida C. Ward, Hélène Coustenoble, Arthur Lloyd James, Dennis Fry, A. C. Gimson, Gordon Arnold, J.D.
 O'Connor, Clive Sansom, and many more.
 For several decades, his department at University College was pivotal in the development of phonetics and in making its findings known to the wider world.
 Beverley Collins and Inger M. Mees (1998) speculate that it is Jones, not as is often thought Sweet, who provided George Bernard Shaw with the basis for his fictional character Professor Henry Higgins in Pygmalion.

-After retirement, Jones worked at his publications almost up to the end of his long life.
-He died at his home in Gerrards Cross on 4 December 1967.
+After retirement, Jones worked at his publications almost up to the end of his life.
+He died at his home in Gerrards Cross in Buckinghamshire on 4 December 1967.

+Collections

+Jones' archive was deposited at University College London in 1993 and 2024.
+The collection contains personal history, documents relating to Jones' time at the Department of Phonetics, lecture notes, and research material.